oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_UpdateaMediaEntityStream}[]{#_Ref484619355}[]{#_Editing_a_Media}11.4.7.2 [Update a Media Entity Stream](#sec_UpdateaMediaEntityStream)

-A successful [PUT]{.Datatype} request to the media edit URL of a media entity changes the media stream of the entity.
+A successful `PUT` request to the media edit URL of a media entity changes the media stream of the entity.

 If the entity includes an ETag value for the media stream, the client MUST include an [`If-Match`](#sec_HeaderIfMatch) header with the ETag